-His buildings often incorporate sensitivity to regionalism, the awareness and care for dynamic adaptability to diurnal and seasonal change.
-The relationship with nature, materiality and response to local site conditions are all part of the larger narrative, which remains integral to his plot device.
+His buildings often incorporate sensitivity to regionalism, awareness, and care for dynamic adaptability to diurnal and seasonal change.
+The relationship with nature, materiality, and response to local site conditions are all part of the larger narrative, which remains integral to his plot device.

 “Sangath” is a powerful architectural manifestation of an independent and original, creative Indian architecture in its rediscovery of traditional and local in harmony with the place, with people and with their past elements.

 Upon entering the complex, one immediately sees the silhouette of a vault lingering behind an exterior wall, and a slight view of the interior is present through a small break in the surface.

 The path turns and forces the occupant off of the north-south axis and alongside the elevated garden walls.
 Now visible in perspective, the vaults begin to recede into the background above the grassy amphitheater, water channels, and gardens in the foreground.
 As one passes by the reflecting ponds that capture the vaults in still water the entrance is made apparent.
 It lies at the end of an angled approach to the vaults.